 Some organisations focus on aid in one specific country, others cover multiple countries (or continents).
 So it is more down to personal preference as to the country and nationality of the child you wish to support.
 It may be related to your relationship with the country, the current political or socio-economic situation in the area, the possibility of ever seeing the child (e.g. Belarusian children sometimes have exchange visits to the Czech Republic, in India such a procedure is rather impossible and also inappropriate for the reasons mentioned above).

-Once you have found an organisation that suits your activity and focus, you can choose the child you want to help on the website.
-You fill in a contact form and the organisation will contact you and enter into a contract with you.
+Once you have found an organisation that suits your activities and focus, you can select the child you want to help on the website.
+You fill in the contact form and the organisation contacts you and concludes a contract with you.
 These are usually form contracts, which do not allow for much change and if you do not like the wording, you will have to go to a competitor.
 However, it is always worth a try to suggest a modification to a clause you don’t entirely agree with.
-If there is something you don’t like about the contract or terms and conditions of the project, don’t be afraid to consult a lawyer.
+If there is something you don’t like about the contract or the terms and conditions of the project, don’t be afraid to consult a lawyer.
 Ideally, this is a multi-year commitment and you probably don’t want to waste your money unthinkingly.

-You can then make the full payment for a year, or place a standing order for monthly payments.
-The first letter to the child is usually sent after a few months of your payments so that there is at least some guarantee of the permanence of the sponsorship.
+You can then make the full payment for the year, or set up a standing order for monthly payments.
+The first letter to the child is usually sent after a few months of your payments, so that there is at least some guarantee of the permanence of the sponsorship.
 In return, “your” child will also contact you about twice a year to share his/her academic achievements or other details of his/her life.

 With some organisations you can also choose to provide non-addressed support, where financial assistance goes to a particular school in a developing area, for example.
 Then, in the annual summary report, you will learn about educational programs, new aids for the children and their facilities in general.